 - Complies with all legal and statutory requirements

 - Provide an account of the activities of the charity to the Charity Commission, making sure that any change to the registered details are kept up to date, and submit its annual report and accounts to the Charity Commission

 Who are the AFF Trustees?

 Julia is Group HR Director at Trinity Mirror.
-Previously Julia worked at Thomson Reuters where, in her role as Global HR Director she supported global sales and service groups, editorial, media and corporate centre functions in over 125 countries.
-In this role, Julia led major global transformation of the frontline workforces in both sales and customer service groups.
+Previously, Julia worked at Serco where her role involved her in many of the Defence sites and working with the business and the MOD on the introduction of the Corporate Covenant.
+Prior to Serco, she was with Thomson Reuters where, in her role as Global HR Director, she supported global sales and service groups, editorial, media and corporate centre functions in over 125 countries.
+In this role, Julia led major global transformation of the front line workforces in both sales and customer service groups.

 Julia started her business career as a graduate trainee with the John Lewis Partnership, and took her first HR role following a number of retail management positions.
 After leading the HR function through a period of recession and change, she moved onto one of the leading HR consultancies.
 Here she headed up the HR function as well as consulting across a number of sectors, including education.

 Julia joined the AFF Board in October 2014, joining the British Chamber of Commerce as a Non-Executive Director shortly after in November 2014.